Levelling up with social housing

 Left behind places are areas that haven't had the investment they need.
 Too often, they are left behind on housing too.

 Right across the country millions of people do not have a good quality place to call home at a price that’s fair.
-And the cost of living crisis is going to make the situation worse.
+And the cost of living crisis is making the situation worse.

 Put simply, home is everything.
 And this is especially true for those people and places identified as left behind.